-DFAT and its delivery partners operate in many challenging governance and security environments where fraud and corruption are significant risk factors.
-In recognition of this, DFAT agreements stipulate terms that require DFAT's delivery partners to proactively protect their organisations from fraud.
+DFAT and its funding recipients operate in many challenging governance and security environments where fraud and corruption are significant risk factors.
+In recognition of this, DFAT arrangements stipulate terms that require DFAT's funding recipients to proactively protect their organisations from fraud.

 Ensuring you have effective fraud control policies in place is integral to ensuring finances are protected, programs are delivered and trust and confidence is maintained in your organisation and DFAT's programs.
-Furthermore, delivery partners who minimise fraud will be more likely to maximise their performance under agreements, and will therefore be more likely to be considered for future contracting opportunities.
+Furthermore, funding recipients who minimise fraud will be more likely to maximise their performance under arrangements, and will therefore be more likely to be considered for future contracting opportunities.
 THE IMPACT OF FRAUD